rwth-acis/RequirementsBazaar-JIRAIntegration/doc/jira_setting.md

 ```console
 openssl genrsa -out private_key.pem 2048
 ```
-This private_key.pem file, which we just created, is used only as a starting point to generate other key files, the file itself won't be used directly in the authentication process.
+This private_key.pem file, which we just created, is used only as a starting point to generate other key files, the file itself will not be used directly in the authentication process.

 > **Note:** As this file contains your private key, you should **keep the file privately and securely**